 Discovering that your hot tub is losing water can be shocking.
 What’s causing it?
 Is it easy to fix?
 Do I need to call a plumber?
 Here are the top solutions if your hot tub is losing water overnight.

 Hot tub leaks often come from worn rubber gaskets at the union fittings on either side of the heater and the pump.
 First, cut off the power before doing any checks.
-Then, close the gate valves to stop the water from flowing, then remove the union fittings to check for worn gaskets.
+Then, close the gate valves to stop the water from flowing, then remove the union fitting to check for worn gaskets.